SoftwareAG/cumulocity-clients-java/microservice/lpwan-custom-codec/readme.md

 }
 ```

-2) Implement the `Codec` interface, present in package `com.cumulocity.microservice.lpwan.codec.Codec`, and supply the list of supported devices.
+2) Implement the `Codec` interface and supply the list of supported devices.

 ```java
 @Component